aeu/legible-algorithms/leetcode/0188-best-time-to-buy-and-sell-stock-iv/README.md

 This problem is a decorated version of the find permutations problem.
 To solve you have to build a list of all profitable trades, then build a list of all valid sequences of trades.
 A sequence is valid if there's k or non-intersecting trades in it.
 While building the sequence you make sure you don't hit k and that the trades don't intersect.

+To make things easy I created a Trade object with some utility functions in it.